DanielAsikpo/Project-1/project1.md

 # **LAMP STACK IMPLEMENTATION ON AWS**

 ## **STEP 1 — INSTALLING APACHE AND UPDATING THE FIREWALL**
-This is web server installed to serve your contents.
+This is a web server installed to serve your contents.

 The first thing to do is to update the linux package repository with the command below: